sonic-net/SONiC/doc/smart-switch/pmon/smartswitch-pmon.md

 SWITCH      Chassis             0           Online          N/A             FLM27000ER
 ```
 #### 3.4.5  System health details
+#### Phase:1
+* The system health summary on switch will display only the NPU health
+* The system health summary on DPU will display the DPU health

+#### Phase:2
-* The system health summary on NPU should include the DPU health.
-Extend the existing infrastructure.
+* The system health summary on switch should include the NPU and DPU health.
+Extend the existing CLI infrastructure.

 show system-health summary \<module-name\>   <font>**`Executed on the switch or DPU - module-name is ignored on the DPUs`**</font>
 ```